The Emergence of Complex Behavior in Large-Scale Ecological Environments: Method

 Our agent policies are implemented as small, memoryless MLPs.
+We opted for agents without memory in order to simplify the computational model, and reduce network parameters.
 The raw values for each sensor are flattened, normalized to the range $[-1,1]$ and fed through separate linear layers with an output dimension of 64.
 These values are summed and fed through a 2-layer MLP with hidden dimension 64 and ReLU nonlinearities.
 The action space is discrete, so the final output is a linear layer with an output dimension equal to the number of possible actions.
 Actions are sampled from a softmax distribution with a temperature that is allowed to evolve with the network weights.
 Weights are represented using half-precision bfloat16 values to support larger population sizes and faster run times.
-Depending on the number of sensors an agent is using, the network size for each agent is between 10k-25k parameters.
+Depending on the number of sensors an agent is using, the network size for each agent is roughly between 10k-25k parameters.
+For ablations on network size and architecture, see Appendix \ref{ref:network_size_sweep}.

 In all runs, the weights for the initial population of agents use Kaiming initialization \citep{he2015delving}; bias vectors are initialized to zero.
 Policies for agents born in the middle of an episode are created by copying their parent's weights and applying Gaussian noise with standard deviation \num{3e-2} to all mutable weight values.
 This mutation approach is similar to that used in other neuroevolution research \citep{such2017deep}.
+While more complex approaches such as crossover are possible, we opt for this mechanism to simplify agent reproduction and study the effect of environmental scale in as simple a setting as possible.
 Empirically, we found that a larger mutation rate was necessary due to the use of low-precision floating-point numbers.
+We perform an ablation on mutation rates in Appendix \ref{ref:mutation_rate_sweep}.

-Agents also have a 3-channel trait controlling their color when they are rendered onto the map for visual sensing.
-This color mutates similarly to the network weights.
+Agents also have a 3-channel trait controlling their color when rendered onto the map.
+The color trait mutates similarly to the network weights and determines what an agent looks like when observed by other agents with the vision sensor.
+In theory, this allows agents to distinguish between different types of other agents.